• Skip to primary navigation

 Now, I do have to make an important distinction here about appreciation.
 Dividend stocks typically don’t rise in price as much as growth stocks.
 That’s because—as the name implies—growth stocks are all about growth.
 They pay either little in dividends or even none at all.
 Instead, all profits are reinvested back into the business to expand revenue and profits.

 Some of the best-performing stocks over the past decade have been growth stocks that pay no dividends at all.
 A good example is Amazon (AMZN).
-It doesn’t pay a dividend, but its stock price has increased from $170 per share 10 years ago to well over $3,000 now.
+It doesn’t pay a dividend, but its stock price has increased from $170 per share 10 years ago to nearly $3,000 at the time of their 20-1 stock split in 2022.
+It highlights the company’s commitment to providing accessibility to its stock for a wider range of investors.

 Though you may want to hold a number of these stocks in your portfolio, remember that you won’t get any income from them until the day you sell.
 That’s when you’ll get the benefit of the appreciated value.
 Until then, it’s just paper profit.